A dedicated sixth form college in Palma

 Ali: I am originally from Edinburgh, Scotland and have taught in independent schools of the highest calibre for many years.
 I came to Mallorca intending to take a normal teaching job.
 I did this and then began to see where the independent sector could be improved in Mallorca.

 Jill: Originally I am from Windsor, England, but left a long time ago.
 Before moving to Mallorca I lived for 13 years in Holland with my husband and two daughters.
 We moved as a family 13 years ago to Mallorca and took over a Yacht Management business, which my husband still runs today.

-Tell us about the College, its philosophy and what sets it apart from other schools on the island.
+What is the philosophy of the college and what sets it apart from other schools on the island?